Ep.45: Canadian Railroad Trilogy – Pandemic Edition

 The qualitative results from these consultations in each Atlantic province were then combined with labour analysis by Memorial’s research team led by Dr. Tony Fang, Stephen Jarislowsky Chair in Cultural and Economic Transformation.
-Each province-specific report provides a picture of employers and communities experiences with skills and labour shortages in context to key factors affecting change.
+Each province-specific report provides a picture of employers and communities experiences with skills and labour shortages in context to key factors affecting change before the COVID-19 pandemic.
 The reports conclude with employers’ recommendations for improving skilled and immigrant worker retention.

 By: Dr. Tony Fang, Stephen Jarislowsky Chair in Economic and Cultural Transformation and research team at Memorial University.